se-edu/se-book/cppToJava/classes/definingClasses/text.md

 ##### Instance methods

-**You can add methods to a class which can then be used from the objects of that class.** These _instance_ methods do not have the `static` keyword in the method signature.
+**You can add methods to a class which can then be used from the objects of that class.** These _instance_ methods do not have the `static` keyword in their method signature.
 Instance methods can access attributes of the class.

 <box>

-{{ icon_example }} Here's how you can add a method to the `Time` class to get the number of seconds passed till midnight.
+{{ icon_example }} Here's how you can add a method to the `Time` class to get the number of seconds passed since midnight.

 ```java
 public int secondsSinceMidnight() {